NeRFReN: Neural Radiance Fields with Reflections: Limitations and Conclusion

-We propose {\sysname} to enhance NeRF in scenes with reflections.
-We decompose the scene into transmitted and reflected components, model them with separate neural radiance fields, and synthesize novel views by weighted combination of the renderings from the two fields.
-We exploit geometric priors and special training strategy to encourage proper decomposition.
-What's more, user-provided reflection masks can be utilized to aid the decomposition in challenging cases like mirrors.
-Our method achieves comparable view synthesis quality with NeRF but is more explainable since the faithful decomposition results are consistent with human perception.
-Finally, potential applications enabled by {\sysname}, including depth estimation, reflection removal and reflection substitution are investigated to encourage further research about scene understanding and neural editing.
+To conclude, we propose {\sysname} to enhance NeRF in scenes with reflections.
+We decompose the scene into transmitted and reflected components, model them with separate neural radiance fields, and synthesize novel views by weighted combination.
+We exploit geometric priors and special training strategies to encourage proper decomposition, where user-provided reflection masks can be utilized in challenging cases like mirrors.
+Our method enables high-quality view synthesis along with physically sound decomposition results.
+Finally, potential applications including depth estimation, reflection removal and reflection substitution are investigated to encourage further research about scene understanding and neural editing.

+\paragraph{Acknowledgements.} This work was supported by the National Natural Science Foundation of China (Project Number 62132012), Research Grant of Beijing Higher Institution Engineering Research Center, and Tsinghua–Tencent Joint Laboratory for Internet Innovation Technology.

 { }